Fire and Life Safety

 - Fire and life safety displays and activities for community events.

 - Consult service for businesses and citizens, to assist in developing fire emergency plans and severe weather safety plans.

-Four homework assignments will be given and are intended to involve the whole family.
-(After all, life-safety knowledge and skills are important for everyone!)
-A parent’s signature will be required on each completed assignment for their child to be eligible to receive an awesome homework reward each day!!
+Homework assignments will be given and are intended to involve the whole family.
+(After all, life-safety knowledge and skills are important for everyone.)
+A parent’s signature will be required on each completed assignment for their child to be eligible to receive an awesome homework reward each day.